There's a vast range of cycling information and help available through your smartphone, from navigation to planning and tracking your training.

 Bike Gear Calculator is a quick way to compare different gears on your bike and on setups you’re considering, and for seeing how fast you’ll be travelling in a given gear at a particular cadence (pedal revolutions per minute).

 You just add details about your bike and all the maths is done for you.
-Of course, you could do the calculations yourself, or use something like Sheldon Brown’s Gear Calculator(link is external), but this app makes things fast and simple.
+Of course, you could do the calculations yourself, or use something like Sheldon Brown’s Gear Calculator, but this app makes things fast and simple.